apache/spark/docs/configuration.md

     Enables monitoring of killed / interrupted tasks.
 When set to true, any task which is killed will be monitored by the executor until that task actually finishes executing.
 See the other
     <code>spark.task.reaper.*</code> configurations for details on how to control the exact behavior
-    of this monitoring</code>.
+    of this monitoring.
 When set to false (the default), task killing will use an older code path which lacks such monitoring.
   </td>
 </tr>